 The health benefits of meditation have been overwhelmingly validated by science.
 One study from Carnegie Mellon University found meditating for 25 minutes a day for three consecutive days reduced stress levels.
 Harvard research showed beneficial physical brain changes after just eight weeks of meditation.

 Meditation doesn’t have to be difficult.
 Perhaps the most popular form of meditation, mindfulness meditation, is a great place to start.
 Or you can begin to practice with just a few minutes each morning or take one-minute meditation breaks throughout your day.

 Visualization, also called creative imagery, harnesses the mind-body connection and allows you to direct it to your benefit.
 In your brain, imagining an act, feeling, or situation and experiencing it are not that different.
 Just as your mind’s reactions to stress can impair immunity and promote illness, visualization has been shown to stimulate the immune system to fight disease.
 Research has validated that visualization influences actual physical changes in your brain and body.
 You can learn more about how to visualize here.

 Yoga has been shown to have many health benefits.
-One Harvard study reported that yoga modulates the stress response.
+Research shows that yoga modulates the stress response.
 The poses, breathing exercises, and meditation techniques in yoga can reduce the impact of stress.
 The self-soothing practices included in yoga can lessen anxiety and even physical pain.
 Science has proven that yoga also eases depression and has other neuroprotective benefits.